 Product code: UMP-01

-Join your expert trekking guides through the wonderful wilderness of Umphang; raft down the Mae Klong River, stay overnight in the jungle & traditional Karen village, explore Thi Lo Su waterfall, and learn about the hidden secrets of this remote area over an adventurous four days!
+Join your expert hiking guides through the wonderful wilderness of Umphang, one of the most remote and untouched places in Thailand.
+Raft down the Mae Klong River, stay overnight in the jungle & traditional Karen village, explore Thi Lo Su waterfall, and learn about the hidden secrets of this remote area over an adventurous four days!